 Note: Grantees are not allowed to take a paying job during the term of their award.
 The U.S. host institution provides access to its research facilities, equipment, office space, secretarial help, and other assistance.
 No financial support is expected of the host U.S. institution.

 ● Applicants must hold the Jordanian Citizenship (Nationality), a valid Jordanian Passport and must have a permanent residence status in Jordan at the time of application.
 Persons applying for or holding permanent residence in the United States are not eligible.
 Persons who are citizens of both Jordan and the United States are also not eligible.

 Note: Fulbright Scholars enter the United States on an Exchange Visitor (J-1) visa under a Department of State program and are subject to the two-year home-country residence requirement associated with the J-1 visa.

-- Fill in the information requested in the FUBRIGHT Application form as completely and in as much accurate detail as possible.
+● Fill in the information requested in the FULBRIGHT Online Application form completely.

 Note: All items must be in English.

 ● Letter of invitation, if you have one (this is not a requirement).